 Select Window 7 and click next and select “Start the Program” now the setup Windows launch under Windows 7 compatibility mode and install it.
 You should have a fully functional ATI driver with ATI CC.

-You could also download and install the ATI Test drivers for Windows 8 release preview after that.
+You could also download and install the ATI Test drivers for Windows after that.

 Hope this guide helps you.